codeceptjs/CodeceptJS/docs/tutorial.md

 ---
 permalink: /tutorial
-title: CodeceptJS Testing Tutorial: Create a Complete Test Suite
+title: CoeceptJS Complete Tutorial
 ---

+# Tutorial: Writing Tests for Checkout Page

 **[CodeceptJS](https://codecept.io) is a popular open-source testing framework** for JavaScript.
 It is designed to simplify writing and maintain end-to-end tests for web applications, using a readable and intuitive syntax.
-To run tests in browser it uses **[Playwright](https://playwright.dev)** library from Microsoft.
+To run tests in browser it uses **[Playwright](https://playwright.dev)** by default but ca execute tests via WebDriver, Puppeteer or Appium.

-CodeceptJS was started in 2015 and is widely used by organizations of all sizes, from startups to large enterprises.

 ## Let's get CodeceptJS installed!